-Search results haven’t been just about paid and organic results for a long time.
+Search results are no longer just about paid and organic results.
 See for yourself.
-Type any general search query in the search engine and check out the results.
+Type any keyword into the search engine and check out the results.

-Also, Google often offers an answer to your question directly in search results.
-You don’t even have to visit any site.
-This is possible thanks to knowledge cards that appear at the top of search results or knowledge panel on the right side of the search.
+Google often provides an answer to your question right in the search results.
+You don’t even have to visit a website to find the answer to your question.
+This is possible thanks to Answer Boxes that appear at the top of search results or in the Knowledge Panel on the right side of search.

-- You can use SERP analysis in combination with Keyword Analysis.
-You won’t probably analyze the results of every single keyword that you have in your analysis because you can have hundreds or thousands of keywords in there.
-However, you can focus on analyzing keywords with high priority.
+- You can use SERP analysis to help with your keyword research.
+You probably won’t analyze the results of every single keyword you have in your analysis, as you may have hundreds or thousands of keywords.
+However, you can focus on analyzing high-priority keywords.
 These are usually the ones with higher search volume and lower competition.

-- SERP analysis might also be handy when analyzing your competition, looking for content inspiration, or when you just need to find out which domains are appearing most often in the search results.
+- SERP analysis can also be useful if you are analyzing your competition, looking for content inspiration, or if you just want to find out which websites appear most often in search results.

-- Miner can be also used in case of Barnacle SEO.
-This tactic basically means that you’re trying to get your site to the page that appear in search results for highly competitive phrases, for which you do not stand a chance to rank with your site.
-For example, a forum like Quora, an encyclopedia like Wikipedia, or an authoritative article from where you can try to get a backlink.
+- This miner can also be used for Barnacle SEO.
+This tactic basically means that you try to get your site linked from the page that appears in the search results for highly competitive keywords for which you don’t have a chance to rank with your site.
+For example, a forum like Quora, an encyclopedia like Wikipedia, or an authoritative article from which you can try to get a backlink.

 Thanks to Marketing Miner, you can analyze search results for multiple keywords in bulk.
-You will then have all the data in one spreadsheet and you can work with them as needed.
+You will have all the data in one spreadsheet and can work with it as you need.

-Now, let’s take a look at how to work with this specific Miner and what kind of outputs you can expect.
+Now, let’s take a look at how to do SERP analysis in bulk and what tool to use.

 - Input: The keyword you entered in the input.